Rankings + Awards National Recognition for College, Faculty and Students

 Here are some of the recent kudos:

-- Undergraduate Architecture ranked #14 “Most Admired” of public universities, #33 overall, in 2019 DesignIntelligence report
+- In 2018-2018, all schools ranked in DesignIntelligence’s “Most Hired From” rankings; undergraduate Architecture ranked #14 “Most Admired” of public universities, #33 overall

 - Design/Build Program named a Top 7 program in the country by ACSA Study Architecture (2016)